abpframework/abp/docs/en/Themes/LeptonXLite/Angular.md

   imports: [
     // ...

-    // do not forget to remove ThemeBasicModule
+    // do not forget to remove ThemeBasicModule or other old theme module
     //  ThemeBasicModule.forRoot(),
     ThemeLeptonXModule.forRoot(),
     SideMenuLayoutModule.forRoot(),